Distributed coloring and the local structure of unit-disk graphs: Preliminaries

 \subsection{Distributed coloring}

 Consider a graph $G$.
 In the \emph{$(\de+1)$-list coloring problem}, each vertex $v$ is given a list $L(v)$ of colors such that $|L(v)|\ge d(v)+1$, where $d(v)$ denotes the degree of $v$ in $G$, and the goal is to color each vertex $v$ with a color from its list $L(v)$, so that any two adjacent vertices receive different colors.
-The union of all the lists in a list coloring problem is called \emph{the color space}, and in some results below it will be convenient to assume that it has bounded size.
-The following result was obtained recently in~\cite{HKNT21}.